-A number of businesses have realised that the contracts they had with traditional cloud hosting providers offer zero flexibility in a constantly changing world.
+Throughout 2020, a number of businesses realised the potential and advantage of the flexibility offered by managed cloud in a constantly changing digital world.
 Where before they avoided the lure of unknown fees, companies are now realising the benefits of a payment plan that’s based on usage.

-When lockdown started, a large number of businesses struggled with the loss of custom.
+When the first lockdown happened, a large number of businesses struggled with the loss of custom.
 This wasn’t just brick and mortar stores, but also online companies offering products and services that no one in lockdown had any use for.
 Despite the lack of traffic, these companies were still tied into contracts with their hosting provider.

 Just like renting a property you could no longer live in, these organisations found themselves paying for availability that they had no use for.
 There was no traffic coming to their site and, given the situation, it was reasonable to expect there wouldn’t be for some time.
 So, without regular income, their hosting contracts were suffocating them through their rigidity.

-Now, with Black Friday round the corner and a second lockdown underway, businesses are understandably sceptical of using the same old model.
+As we begin 2021 with another lockdown underway, businesses are understandably sceptical of using the same old model.
 Instead, there’s a demand for a ‘pay-for-what-you-use’ style service.
 And currently, only auto-scaling in the cloud allows for this.